NickTimosh/KPMG_project/Deliverables/README.md

--- The folder houses the final output of the project, including reports and presentations.
+-- The folder houses the final output of the project, including reports and presentations